nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is not a valid matriculation number) <br>
       Expected: Similar to previous.

-### Filtering student records
+### Finding a student

-1. Filter student records based on vaccination status/faculty/school residence while all students are being shown
+1. Finding a student while all students are being shown

    1. Prerequisites: List all students using the `list` command.
 Sample data of students and appointments shown in the list.

-   1. Test case: `filter MED`<br>
+   1. Test case: `find A0221234N`<br>
-      Expected: GUI will show David Li with a matriculation number of
+      Expected: The student record and appointment belonging to Roy Balakrishnan whose matriculation number matches "A0221234N" will be shown.

-   1. Test case: `delete A1212121J`<br>
+   1. Test case: `find A1209478T`<br>
-      Expected: No student is deleted.
-Error details shown in the status message telling user no student with the specified matriculation number exists.
+      Expected: No student is found.
+Error details shown in the status message telling user no student with the specified matriculation number is found.

-   1. Test case: `delete A12345J`<br>
+   1. Test case: `find A09876321T` <br>
-      Expected: No student is deleted.
+      Expected: No student is found.
 Error details shown in the status message telling user the input is not a valid matriculation number.

-   1. Test case: `delete aBc 123`<br>
+   1. Test case: `find A1239874 T`<br>
-      Expected: No student is deleted.
+      Expected: No student is found.
 Error details shown in the status message telling user the input is not a valid matriculation number.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is not a valid matriculation number) <br>
+   1. Other incorrect delete commands to try: `find`, `find x`, `...` (where x is not a valid matriculation number) <br>
       Expected: Similar to previous.